-Hello, I am Louise Baker-Martins, a Chartered Clinical Psychologist.
-I provide therapeutic and educational sleep services to promote mental health and well-being.
+Hello, I am Dr Louise Baker-Martins, a Chartered Clinical Psychologist providing therapeutic and educational sleep services to promote mental health and well-being.

 It is possible to find relief from these struggles.
 Through a comprehensive assessment process, my role is to make sense of clients’ unique experiences and to provide evidence-based interventions tailored to individual needs.
 In alignment, the mind and body will naturally co-create the ‘sleep sweet-spot’, without effort or intention.

 I have a collaborative and compassionate therapeutic approach which may incorporate Cognitive-Behavioural Therapy for insomnia (CBT-i), Acceptance and Commitment Therapy, Mindfulness-Based Therapy for Insomnia, Compassion-Focussed Therapy and Interpersonal Therapy.
 I work with individuals where poor sleep is the primary problem, and with individuals who have co-existing mental and physical health struggles.

 I offer online sessions and in-person sessions from The Arch Clinic in Fordingbridge, located on the edge of the New Forest between Salisbury and Ringwood.
 This is an easily accessible location for clients travelling from within Hampshire, Wiltshire, Dorset and beyond.

 Please see the ‘About’ and ‘Services’ sections of my website for more information, including training, workshops and current community work.